Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 Buy a Fishing Kayak

-Not all kayaks are suitable for fly fishing.
+There are many different kayak designs.
+Not all are designed for fishing.
 Sure, if you already have one, you can buy fishing accessories for your kayak but fishing kayaks are specially designed for the task of fishing.

-It doesn’t matter if the kayak is a sit-on-top, sit-in, or inflatable.
+Sit-on-top kayaks, sit-inside kayaks, and inflatable kayaks can all be used for angling.
 The main design feature to look for in a fishing kayak is width.
 Most fishing kayaks will be 30 or more inches wide.
-Wider the kayak greater the stability.
+Wider kayaks are more stable kayaks.

 With the added stability, you can stand up and fish.
-Something most fishermen can’t effectively do in a narrower kayak.
+Something most kayak fly anglers can’t effectively do in a narrower kayak.
 I can’t keep my balance for any amount of time in a narrow kayak and I sure can’t cast a fly.

-The added stability of fishing kayaks accommodates another feature of fishing kayaks an elevated seat.
-Having an elevated seat helps with fly rod casting but many fishermen still strike the water on the back cast.
+The added stability of fishing kayaks accommodates another feature found in sit-on-top and inflatable fishing kayaks, an elevated seat that places you higher above the water line.
+Having an elevated seat helps with fly rod casting but many fly anglers still strike the water on the back cast.

 Related Content: Fishing Kayaks: Sit-On-Top Kayaks vs Sit-Ins

-Fly fishing from a kayak in the seated position can be challenging.
-When you’re in this position, use a high back cast or rather up cast so you don’t slap the water with your fly and scare the fish.
+Kayak fly fishing in a seated position can be challenging.
+When you’re in this position, limit your false casts, use a continuous-motion cast with no stop between the back cast and forward cast, and use a high back cast or rather up cast so you don’t slap the water with your fly and scare the fish.

 Use a Stand-Assist Strap

 Stand-assist straps are simple straps about 3 feet long.
-One end attaches to the deck of the kayak in from of the seat.
+One end attaches to the deck of the kayak in front of the seat.
 The other end has a hand loop.

 If your kayak didn’t come with one, Jackson Kayak has a stand-assist strap that can be added with ease.